ianfixes/lzutf8_gem/CONTRIBUTING.md

 ```

 Be prepared to write tests to accompany any code you would like to see merged.
-See `SampleProjects/TestSomething/test/*.cpp` for the existing tests (run by rspec).

 ## Packaging the Gem